BeatSkip/PrimeDev/README.md

 ## Known issues

--

 ## Getting help
 Feel free to post issues or to directly contact me, altough for the time being, everything is development in progress and is provided 'As-is'
 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker. or pitch it into the discussions

 ## Getting involved
 If you want to get involved, great! please contact me and we'll think of something as there's still tonnes to be done

 ## Credits and references

-1. Thanks to the dev's whose libraries i generously based this off of.
+1. Thanks to the dev's whose libraries I generously based this code off of.

 https://github.com/EngstromJimmy/Blazm.HID